-Trump and Japan's Abe talk about 'grave and growing' North Korea threat
+China hits back at Trump criticism over North Korea

 Abe told reporters after his conversation with Trump that repeated efforts by the international community to find a peaceful solution to the North Korean issue had yet to bear fruit in the face of Pyongyang's unilateral "escalation".

 "International society, including Russia and China, need to take this seriously and increase pressure," Abe said.
-He said Japan and the United States would take steps toward concrete action but did not give details.
+He added Japan and the United States would take steps towards concrete action but did not give details.

 Abe and Trump did not discuss military action against North Korea, nor what would constitute the crossing of a "red line" by Pyongyang, Deputy Chief Cabinet spokesman Koichi Hagiuda told reporters.

-"We think the North Korea nuclear issue and China-US trade are issues that are in two completely different domains.
-They aren't related.
-They should not be discussed together," Qian said.

-State-run Chinese tabloid the Global Times said in an editorial on Monday Trump's "wrong tweet" was of no help, and that Trump did not understand the issues.

-"Pyongyang is determined to develop its nuclear and missile program and does not care about military threats from the U.S. and South Korea.
-How could Chinese sanctions change the situation?" said the paper, which is published by the ruling Communist Party's official People's Daily.
+"Pyongyang is determined to develop its nuclear and missile program and does not care about military threats from the U.S. and South Korea," state-run Chinese tabloid the Global Times said on Monday.

-South Korean President Moon Jae-in, who is on vacation, planned to have a phone call with Trump soon, a senior official at the Presidential Blue House said.

-"If the two heads of state talk, they will likely discuss their respective stances on North Korea, the U.S.-(South Korea) alliance's standpoint on North Korea and other things including how to impose heavy sanctions," the official said.
+"How could Chinese sanctions change the situation?" said the paper, which is published by the ruling Communist Party's official People's Daily.

+China wants both balanced trade with the United States and lasting peace on the Korean peninsula, its official Xinhua news agency added in a commentary.

 The United States flew two supersonic B-1B bombers over the Korean peninsula in a show of force on Sunday in response to the missile test and the July 3 launch of the "Hwasong-14" rocket, the Pentagon said.
 The bombers took off from a U.S. air base in Guam and were joined by Japanese and South Korean fighter jets during the exercise.